 Proposals

 A proposal is your complete offer to a client, wrapped up in one shareable link.
-It can include pricing, a contract to sign, a questionnaire to fill out, and payment collection.
+It can include pricing with buyer choice, a contract to sign, a questionnaire to fill out, and payment collection.
 Instead of sending three separate documents, you send one polished package.

 What's in a proposal?